tagtag

 What does “personal injury” mean?

-“Personal injury” is the legal term for an injury to the body, mind, or psyche, and it differentiates the injury from destruction of property.
-Personal injury lawsuits refer to a tort lawsuit in which the plaintiff has suffered harm through the negligence of someone else.
-When you suffer harm or injury and someone else is at fault for that injury, you may file a personal injury lawsuit.
+“Personal injury” is the legal term for bodily, mind, or psyche injury.
+It differentiates the injury from the destruction of property.
+Personal injury lawsuits refer to tort lawsuits in which the plaintiff has suffered harm through someone else’s negligence.
+You may file a personal injury lawsuit when you suffer harm or injury and someone else is at fault.
 Personal injury cases are filed with great need on behalf of the victim to cover lost wages, medical bills, pain, and suffering.
 Often these cases highlight a danger that should be corrected to protect others.

-What are the outcomes for my case?
+What are the outcomes of my case?

-• Lawsuit: A private individual, known as the “plaintiff”, files a civil complaint against the individual, municipality, or business at fault, known as the “defendant.”
+- Lawsuit: A private individual, known as the “plaintiff,” files a civil complaint against the individual, municipality, or business at fault, known as the “defendant.”
 The plaintiff will argue that the defendant acted negligently, and their actions resulted in the plaintiff’s injuries.

-Many personal injury cases will result in a settlement.
-Even after your case has gone to trial, a settlement is still a very likely possibility.
+Even after your case has been at trial, a settlement is still very likely.
 It is important to note that not all personal injury firms will take your case to trial!
 Some will only settle out of court.
 Even though a settlement is often preferable, as it is faster and less complicated, you should always choose a personal injury firm that has the ability to take your case to trial should you need to.
 Even if you never need to go to court, the firms that go to trial will be known to the insurance companies and garner more respect.
-They will know which firms they can offer less money to, knowing they won’t go to trial, and which firms will take them to court if their settlement amount is too low.
+They will know which firms they can offer less money to, knowing they won’t go to trial.
+They will also know which firms will take them to court if their settlement amount is too low.
 This is to your advantage and is a critical factor when choosing your attorney.

 What are economic damages?